Doji: Types of Doji

 A doji is a key trend reversal indicator.
 This is particularly true when there is a high trading volume following an extended move in either direction.
 When a market has been in an uptrend and trades to a higher high than the previous three trading days, fails to hold that high, and closes in the lower 10% of that day's trading range, there is a high probability of a downtrend in the ensuing days.
 Likewise, when the market has been in a downtrend and trades to a new low that's lower than the three previous trading days, fails to hold that low, and closes in the upper 10% of that day's trading range, there is a high probability of an uptrend in the ensuing days.

-4-Price Doji is a horizontal line indicating that high, low, open and close were equal.

 Uses of the Doji indicator

 A Doji indicator is mostly used in patterns, and it is actually a neutral pattern itself.
-Thus, when used alone, it doesn’t provide reliable signals.
+Thus, when used alone, it doesn't provide reliable signals.
 By itself, the Doji candlestick only shows that investors are in doubt.
 However, there are main patterns that can be easily found on the chart.

 Specifically, there are two patterns purportedly providing trend confirmation: